 We have become accustomed to manicured, monoculture, close-cropped grass lawns as the ideal of yard-perfection.
 But why?
 Picture instead a plot of multicolored wildflowers, magnificently scented, and abuzz with native bees, butterflies, and damselflies.
 A mulched pathway winds around thyme, basil, and cherry tomato plants, all ready to harvest and add to tonight's meal.
 Birds flit and flutter by, catching insects and singing happily.
 With little maintenance (and lots of harvesting!), this yard takes care of itself and gives back in abundance.

 Do you want to have your voice heard?
-In response to recent changes to the municipal recycling program, we are circulating a petition to ask the Merrickville-Wolford council to expand the recycling and waste management options.
+In response to recent changes to the municipal recycling program, we circulated a petition to expand the recycling and waste management options for the Village.
+The Council will be considering available options in one of their upcoming meetings.
+We hope to have more news soon!

-Last fall Sustainable Merrickville-Wolford circulated a petition to the Leeds-Grenville County Council to declare a climate emergency and create a climate action plan.
-We are pleased to report that after presenting the petition in November 2019, the Council initiated a climate action planning process in January.
-This group will continue to follow their work and look for ways to support and partner with them, as well as with the individual municipalities.
-We will also support our Merrickville-Wolford Environmental Advisory Committee as they continue their important role here in the Village.
+In the fall of 2019, Sustainable Merrickville-Wolford presented a petition to the Leeds-Grenville County Council to declare a climate emergency and create a climate action plan.
+After receiving the petition, the Council initiated a climate action planning process in January 2020.
+This group is continuing to follow their work and look for ways to support and partner with them, as well as with the individual municipalities.
+We are also supporting our Merrickville-Wolford Environmental Advisory Committee as they continue their important role here in the Village.

 Support the Sharing Economy